 Who Said Tacos Have to Be Mexican Food?

-By this point the fullness from the doughnuts has left your system and you are left wondering what other foodie delights the city have to offer.
-Head back north, this time taking I-75 and you will find Hankook Taquiera which Men’s Health named as the Best Taco Stand in America back in 2012 (I promise the quality has not diminished).
+By this point, the fullness from the doughnuts has left your system and you are left wondering what other foodie delights the city has to offer.
+Head back north, this time taking I-75 and you will find Hankook Taqueria which Men’s Health named as the Best Taco Stand in America back in 2012 (I promise the quality has not diminished).
 Come here to melt the best of two cultures into one, tacos made with Korean barbecue!
-Not only are the tacos massive, but they are surprisingly cheap too starting at just $2.25 per taco.
+Not only are the tacos massive, but they are surprisingly cheap too, starting at just $2.25 per taco.
 Be sure to add some sesame fries as well, you will not be disappointed.

 Have a Midday Pint

 Atlanta is home to brewing icons such as Sweetwater, Monday Night Brewing, and Torched Hop Brewing Company, but my personal favorite is a bit on the smaller side.
 Tucked away in a cul-de-sac at the end of an industrial park is Red Brick Brewing Company.
 It is just a stone’s throw from Hankook Taqueria which makes it the perfect spot to wash down that scrumptious pork taco.
 The taproom is open Wednesdays through Sundays in the evening and has a variety of beers lined up including some exclusives.
 My personal favorites are the Hoplanta IPA and Divine Bovine Chai Milk Stout which is, as you guessed it, divine.
 While many of the breweries will let you satisfy your craving, Red Brick Brewing takes the proverbial cake.